 what to focus on when answering the question

-the team or projects
+you understand the team or projects

-the job description
+you know the job description

-advancement and growth
+you're excited about advancement and growth

 what not to say

-i really need the job
+you need the job

-the money’s great
+that the money’s great

 a generic answer that applies to any company

-Generic questions and answers will not help your case, and can actually have the opposite effect.
-If you give a bland answer it might come across as disinterested or like you haven’t done any research about the company.
+Generic questions and answers will not help you in an interview.
+They can actually have the opposite effect.
+If you give a bland answer, it might come across as disinterested or like you haven’t done any research about the company.

-Always be prepared for this question.
+Preparing for this question is important.
 Having no answer or saying you aren’t sure is a wasted opportunity.
 If you can’t express why you want the job, an employer isn’t likely to hire you.
-If you’re blanking and need a moment to collect your thoughts, that's okay.
+If you've blanked on the question and need a moment to collect your thoughts, that's okay.

 Always be ready to answer why you want the job.
-Use your answer to show employers your excitement, motivations, and reaffirm why you’re the best candidate for the job.
+Use your answer to show employers your excitement and motivation.
+This is your opportunity to reaffirm why you’re the best candidate for the job.
 The answer may be obvious to you, but it’s not always apparent to hiring managers.